dagnall53/NMEADisplay/README.md

 # NMEADisplay
 This project is a Wireless Instrument Repeater Display for Boats.

+<i>STANDARD DISCLAIMER: This instrument is intended as an aid to navigation and should not be relied upon as the sole source of information.
+While every effort has been made to ensure the accuracy of message translations and their display, they are not guaranteed.
+The user is responsible for cross-checking data with other sources, exercising judgment, and maintaining situational awareness.
+No liability for any loss, damage, or injury resulting from the use of this instrument will be accepted. </i>

-It requires the boat to have a wireless NMEA Gateway that sends NMEA 0183 instrument readings on UDP.
+This project requires the boat to have a wireless NMEA Gateway that sends NMEA 0183 instrument readings on UDP.
 <p align="center"> Version 3 display <img width = 400 src="https://github.com/user-attachments/assets/a6a14548-3c6a-4396-b0af-098bd9176c43" width="200" /></p>

 Images of previous versions of the display